Adjacency Spectra of Random and Uniform Hypergraphs: Abstract

 \section{Abstract}

-We discuss progress on the problem of asymptotically describing the complex homogeneous adjacency eigenvalues of random and complete uniform hypergraphs.
-There is a natural conjecture arising from analogy to random matrix theory that connects these spectra to that of the all-ones hypermatrix.
+We present progress on the problem of asymptotically describing the complex homogeneous adjacency eigenvalues of random and complete uniform hypergraphs.
+There is a natural conjecture arising from analogy with random matrix theory that connects these spectra to that of the all-ones hypermatrix.
 Several of the ingredients along a possible path to this conjecture are established, and may be of independent interest in spectral hypergraph/hypermatrix theory.
-In particular, we provide a bound on the spectral radius of the symmetric Bernoulli hyperensemble.
+In particular, we provide a bound on the spectral radius of the symmetric Bernoulli hyperensemble, and that the spectrum of the complete \(k\)-uniform hypergraph for \(k=2,3\) is close to that of an appropriately scaled all-ones hypermatrix.